bondrogeen/ioBroker.paw/README.md

 // disable battery tracking, translates 0% (need root) sendTo("paw.0",'dev1',{send:'battery_off'});

 // run the application.
-You can enter a title name 'ru.codedevice.iobrokerpawii' or package name 'ioBroker.PAW II' sendTo("paw.0",'all',{startApp:'lcf.clock'});
+You can enter a package name 'ru.codedevice.iobrokerpawii' or title name 'ioBroker.PAW II' sendTo("paw.0",'all',{startApp:'lcf.clock'});

 // get the list of installed applications. sendTo("paw.0",'dev1',{
-    apps:  'installed'  // or apps: 'all'  - get all applications },function (response){
+    apps:  'installed'  // or apps: 'all'  - get all applications },function (res){
-    log(JSON.stringify(response));
+    log(JSON.stringify(res));
 });

 // Get the task list from the Tasker application "tasks": [auto, bubble, call, clock] sendTo("paw.0",'dev1',{
-    send:  'tasker'
+    taskerList:  'tasker'
-},function (response){
+},function (res){
-    log(JSON.stringify(response));
+    log(JSON.stringify(res));
 });

-// Run the task from the Tasker application.
+// Run the task from the Tasker application. sendTo("paw.0",'dev2',{
-// [text] = name task
+    tasker : 'task_name',        // Name task
-// [value] (Optional) = parameter will be passed to the variable %par1
+    myKeyOne : 123,              // (Optional) parameter will be passed to the variable %myKeyOne myKeyTwo : "Hello World",    // (Optional) parameter will be passed to the variable %myKeyTwo
-// You can pass multiple values ​​separating ",,"
-// eg  value: ' test1 ,, test2 ,, test[n] ' will be transferred  %par1, %par2 %par[n]  etc.
-sendTo("paw.0",'dev2',{
-    send:  'task',
-    text:'test',
-    value:'value_test'
+                                 // ... and so on
-},function (response){
+},function (res){
-    log(JSON.stringify(response[0]));
+    log(JSON.stringify(res));
 });

-//Error status:
-//NotInstalled: no Tasker package could be found on the device
-//NoPermission: calling app does not have the needed Android permission (see above)
-//NotEnabled: Tasker is disabled by the user.
-//AccessBlocked: external access is blocked in the user preferences.
-You can show the user the relevant preference with e.g. startActivity( TaskerIntent.getExternalAccessPrefsIntent() )
-//NoReceiver: nothing is listening for TaskerIntents.
-Probably a Tasker bug.

 // send message.
-sendTo("paw.0",'dev1',{send:  'sms', text:  'Any text', number: '8123456789'});
+sendTo("paw.0",'dev1',{message: '8123456789',text:  'Any text'});

 sendTo("paw.0",'192.168.1.71',{
-    send:  'sms',
+    message: '8123456789',
-    text:  'Any text',
+    text:  'Any text'
-    number: '8123456789'
-},function (response){
+},function (res){
     log(JSON.stringify(response));
 });

-/*
-setting the volume from 0 to 15, the maximum volume is set by the system, also checked to ensure that it does not exceed the set values) mode = can be(STREAM_NOTIFICATION, STREAM_MUSIC ,STREAM_ALARM, STREAM_RING, STREAM_SYSTEM, STREAM_VOICE_CALL)
+// setting the volume from 0 to 15, the maximum volume is set by the system, sendTo("paw.0",'dev1',{volume: 5});
-If not specified, the default is  STREAM_MUSIC
-*/
-sendTo("paw.0",'dev1',{volume: 5});

 // call to number